fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-itl-lab.md

 to devel@monitoring-plugins.org
 ```

-The check the number of users logged in, run the following command:
+Run the following command to check the number of users logged-in.
 ```
 sudo /usr/lib/nagios/plugins/check_users -w 0 -c 0
 ```

-Note that you have to pass here all parameters here.
-The output command will look as follows:
+Note that you must pass all parameters here.
+All thresholds are set to zero, which means that the command will definitely print an error message if one or more users are logged in.
+The output of the command looks like this:
 ```
 USERS CRITICAL - 1 users currently logged in | users=1;0;0;0
 ```
 As expected, the plugin generates a critical message because the number of logged-in users exceeds the threshold of zero (0).
 Use different thresholds to generate CRITICAL, WARNING and OK messages.

 <aside class="positive">
 It is a good practice to test check_commands on the command line first.
-This helps the Icinga administrator understand how check_commands must be used and how they are defined and applied in configuration files.
+This helps the Icinga2 administrators to understand how the check_commands have to be used and how they are applied in configuration files.
 </aside>

-## Services
+## Service Configuration

 In a next step, we will extend the `check_user` plugin in our service definition.
 Open the `services.config` file with an editor of your choice (here nano).